sujanctg2005/thegame/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve AINGUS
+about: Create a report to help us improve ANGUIS

 ---